sindresorhus/ky/readme.md

 The `backoffLimit` option is the upper limit of the delay per retry in milliseconds.
 To clamp the delay, set `backoffLimit` to 1000, for example.
 By default, the delay is calculated with `0.3 * (2 ** (attemptCount - 1)) * 1000`.
 The delay increases exponentially.

+The `delay` option can be used to change how the delay between retries is calculated.
+The function receives one parameter, the attempt count, starting at `1`.

 Retries are not triggered following a [timeout](#timeout).